cpraveen/numa/potential.md

 :::

 :::{prf:remark}
+So far we have considered infinitely differentiable or analytic functions.
 Chebyshev interpolants will converge for functions which are less nice than analytic, e.g., those with a few continuous derivatives.
 The proof of this requires somewhat different techniques.
 :::